jasnow/railroader-site/README.markdown

 To build:

-* Use Ruby 1.9.3
+* Use Ruby 1.9.3.
+If you use rbenv: rbenv install 1.9.3-p551
+* To install a bundler that works on this old Ruby: gem install --version 1.17.3 bundler
 * `bundle install` for dependencies
-* To preview: `rake preview` and visit http://localhost:4000
+* To preview: `bundle exec rake preview` and visit http://localhost:4000

 ## License